BrucePerens/seplos_c/README.md

 >
 > This software has bugs, omissions, failures, and limitations, both known and
 > unknown.
 It is not possible for software this complicated to be without them.
+> This software may cause the battery to work in incorrect, dangerous, damaging,
+> or unpredictable ways.
+>
+> Deliberately changing the parameters of your battery is likely to result in
+> danger or damage.